-(ii) At 31 December 2021, the Company had accumulated tax losses of USD78,042 (2020: USD78,698) and is therefore not liable to income tax.
+(ii) At 31 December 2022, the Company had accumulated tax losses of USD77,473 (2021: USD78,042) and is therefore not liable to income tax.
 The accumulated tax losses are available for net off against taxable income arising in the forthcoming years.
+The Company has tax lapsed of USD15,886 for the year under review.